 Fort St James National Historic Site Photo Kim Walker

-The region is also home to some beautiful natural landscape, that can be hiked through.
-Along the trails you can see some of the rich wildlife that calls Northern British Columbia home.
+The region is also home to a stunning natural landscape with many hiking trails where you can see some of the rich wildlife that calls Northern British Columbia home.

 Fort St James was originally founded in 1806 as a Northwest Trading Company post by the Explorer Simon Fraser.
 It was only when the Northwest Trading Company merged with the Hudson’s Bay Company in 1821, that the site became a Hudson’s Bay Trading post.
 It had previously been known as the Stuarts Lake post, due to its close proximity to Stuarts Lake.
 The site continued to operate as a trading post up until its closure in 1952.

 The site was later determined to be a National Historic Site of Canada, was rebuilt, and is maintained to this day.
-Many of the building there are from structures from the 1880s.
-The most recent reconstruction brings the number of time the Fort was rebuilt to 4.
+Many of the buildings there are from structures from the 1880s.

 Stuarts Lake and the Stuart river are named after Simon Fraser’s assistant John Stuart.